Royal Palace of Oslo

 Royal Palace of Oslo – Visitor Information

-The Royal Palace of Oslo can be visited only during the summer months, and only through a guided tour which costs 95 Norwegian Kronen (around 12 euro or $18 USD) for an adult and 85 NOK per student.
+The Royal Palace of Oslo can be visited only during the summer months, and only through a guided tour which costs 95 Norwegian Kronen (around 12 euros or $18 USD) for an adult and 85 NOK per student.

 Tickets must be bought in advance from the Norwegian post office and other retailers.